chapter 2 - laundry / walk-in closet

 here are some pictures of the place emptied out and walking into it:

-in the above picture the boxes are for the towel rack (bought at curry) and metal bathroom shelf. the white shelf is the detergent shelf and the boxes for the closet organizer and kitchen scale or on it.
+in the above picture the boxes are for the towel rack (bought in previous basement) and metal bathroom shelf. the white shelf is the detergent shelf; the boxes for the closet and kitchen scale are on it.

-this picture underestimates the size of this space, but you can see tat the piping is open and that it is drafty in here for that reason. i'm going to need to just cover over it with smoking to fill the space. it could be some of the old clothes lefts here, even.
+this picture underestimates the size of this space, but you can see that the piping is open and that it is drafty in here for that reason. i'm going to need to just cram something in here to fill the space. it could be some of the old clothes lefts here, even.

-as mentioned, the place is filthy and needs a good cleaning; the space is currently mostly empty and cleared out because i want to clean or replace the rugs. i think i should be able to just vacuum it but i don't know for sure. i'm hoping i can keep that rug. i am going to want to:
+as mentioned, the place is filthy and needs to be thoroughly cleaned; the space is currently mostly empty and cleared out because i want to clean or replace the rugs. i think i should be able to just vacuum it but i don't know for sure. i'm hoping i can keep that rug. i am going to want to:

 (1) clean the floors